kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 type HexConverterModel = ViewModels.HexConverterModel
 type MainModel = ViewModels.MainModel
 ```
 And that's it.
-Magically we have exactly same functionality as provided by dynamic proxy based model.
+Magically we have the same functionality as in dynamic proxy based model.
 Key things to note:
-  * Model protypes __HAS__ to be defined in separate assembly
+  * Model protypes __HAVE__ to be defined in a separate assembly
-  * Only fields defined as `mutable` participate in INPC (which makes sense if you think)
+  * Only fields defined as `mutable` participate in INPC
-  * Models certainly can have inter-dependencies (like `StockPricesChartModel` depends on `StockInfoModel` or MainModel on all other models)
+  * Models can have dependencies on other models (for example `StockPricesChartModel` depends on `StockInfoModel` or MainModel on all others)
   * F# record type signals intention to make it view model.
-  * Dependency on other types (like `Operations`) copied as is
+  * Dependencies on other types (like `Operations`) are copied as is
   * [[Derived Properties]] are supported.
 Property must be read-only and have `[<ReflectedDefinition>]`.
-You can use some type synonym like `type NotifyDependencyChangedAttribute = ReflectedDefinitionAttribute` we had for dynamic proxy based model.
-I just didn't want to drag another dependency into prototype assembly only for single type synonym.
+You can use type synonym like `type NotifyDependencyChangedAttribute = ReflectedDefinitionAttribute` we had for dynamic proxy based model.
+I didn't want to drag another dependency into prototype assembly only for single type synonym.

 At first glance design seems very restrictive.
-But I believe it's for good.
-It takes functional style of data and code separation to extreme.
-F# records as prototypes make a good choice - it's very concise, declarative and yet constraint (no augmentations for example).
+But I believe it's advantageous because it takes functional style of data and code separation to the extreme.
+F# records as prototypes make a good choice - it's very concise, declarative and properly constrained (no augmentations allowed, for example).

-There are shortcomings to this implementation which I plan to fix in future versions:
+There are shortcomings of this implementation which I plan to fix in the future versions:
   * Prototype assembly is not locked anymore but whenever it gets recompiled Visual Studio often shows "...
 FSC: error FS1135: Unexpected error creating debug information file...".
 It means you should reopen VS to recompile prototypes assembly.
-  * For derived properties not full set of F# language is supported.
-It should be sufficient for most cases.
+  * Some F# language constructs are not supported in derived property bodies.
 I will provided details on exact limitations in later updates.
-  * To support derived properties custom model base class inherit from [DependencyObject] (http://msdn.microsoft.com/en-us/library/system.windows.dependencyobject.aspx).
-Therefore when user press "."
-Intellisense shows derived from 'DependencyObject' members which is not slick experience.
+  * To support derived properties custom model base class inherits from [DependencyObject] (http://msdn.microsoft.com/en-us/library/system.windows.dependencyobject.aspx).
+Therefore when user presses "."
+Intellisense shows derived from 'DependencyObject' members which is not a slick experience.
   * Units of measure are not yet supported
-  * WinRT support !
+  * WinRT support is coming soon!

-It's was a bumpy road from erased to generated types mostly caused by lack of other samples and documentation.
-If nothing else, this is good source-code level example of "generated types" Type Provider that can be used by other F# community members.
+It's was a bumpy road from erased to generated types.
+It was caused by the lack of other samples and documentation.
 I would like to thank personally to [@v2_matveev] (http://twitter.com/v2_matveev) from F# team .
 Without his assistance "generated types" version would not be possible.

+The implementation is a useful sample of "generated types" Type Provider for F# developers.

 ### Conclusion

-It is important milestone for the framework/series.
-If you'll skip [[Intro]] and initial [[Model]] chapters then chapters 3-15 each signify useful framework feature that based on some unique F# language capability (comparing to C#).
+It is an important milestone for this framework/series.
+Chapters 3-15 each signify a useful feature that is based on some unique F# language capability (comparing to C#).
+[Chapter 2](Model), the only chapter that could have C# implementation, became obsolete.

-INPC Type Provider bring small performance improvement (build time vs run-time for dynamic proxy).
-Notice, that different model implementation caused no changes in the rest of the framework.
+INPC Type Provider brought minor performance improvement (build time vs run-time for dynamic proxy).
+Different model implementation caused no changes in the rest of the framework.
 Model independent design payed off.

 ***
-At one point I was seriously thinking to build into the type provider support for C#-friendly view models.
-But there is no separate model definitions as declarative data structures.
-It's OOP with huge piles of imperative code and cost of generating new assembly based on this is prohibitive.
+At one point I seriously considered building support for C#-friendly view models.
+But there are no separate model definitions as declarative data structures.
+OOP with huge piles of imperative code makes generating  new assembly with amended types cost prohibitive.

 P.S.
-Dynamic proxy based model is still available but moved to separate assembly.
-Fill free to use it if you need to.
+Dynamic proxy based model is still available but was moved to a separate assembly.